Certora/Documentation/docs/user-guide/glossary.md

   In addition to the commands, the call trace also contains information about the values of variables and expressions at each point in the execution.

-  Note that a call trace only exists for `assert`s that are violated, and for `satisfy`s that are fulfilled.
-The purpose of the call trace is to give users a means of understanding the reasons for each of these results.
   If a call trace exists, it can be found in the "Call Trace" tab in the report after selecting the corresponding (sub-)rule.